j-stalder/sudoku-solver/README.md

 Backtracking is a general algorithm for finding solutions to some computational problems, notably constraint satisfaction problems.
 It abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.

 ## Getting started and prerequisites
 The examples given in this course are made with the Jupyter-Notebook of the Anaconda Distribution using Python 3.x.x.
-In particular the [numpy](https://numpy.org/) package is used in order to solve the puzzle.
+In particular only the [numpy](https://numpy.org/) package is used in order to solve the puzzle.

 ### Installation of Anaconda (Jupyter Notebook)
  Once your done with installing the Gurobi solver visit  https://www.anaconda.com/distribution/ and download the Anaconda distribution for your system (this course is based on Python 3.7).